Official Name: Republic of Ghana

 Political Violence: Ghana offers a relatively stable and predictable political environment for investors.
 Ghana has a solid democratic tradition, completing its fourth consecutive democratic election in 2004.
 There is no indication at present that the level of political risk in Ghana will change markedly over the near term.

-Economic Freedom: According to the 2008 Index of Economic Freedom, Ghana is 56.7% free, making it the worlds 94th freest economy out of 157 countries and 11th freest of the 40 countries making up the sub-Saharan Africa region.
+Economic Freedom: According to the 2019 Index of Economic Freedom, Ghana is 57.5% free, making it the worlds 109th freest economy in the world and 11th freest of the 25 countries making up the sub-Saharan Africa region.
 Ghana scores relatively well in fiscal freedom, government size, and property rights.
 Ghana could make significant progress in areas such as investment freedom, financial freedom, labor freedom, and freedom from corruption.

 Greeting: Handshaking using the right hand is the usual form of greeting.